contiamo/operational-ui/README.md

 ## Getting Started

+### Dev Setup
+We like yarn, but you're welcome to substitute npm's counterparts if you wish.
+To get set up,

+`git clone git@github.com:Contiamo/ui-components.git`
+`cd ui-components`
+`yarn install` (you'll start getting instructions post-install) `yarn bootstrap`👢
+`yarn start`✈️

+From that point, you'll be ready to go.
+Any changes you make in `packages/ui-components` or `packages/utils` will be reflected in the showcase, which should now be running at `http://localhost:8080/`.
+Happy coding! 🎉

+### Consuming Components

 Ideally, you would only use `ui-components` in your project, and let the `showcase` serve as [_living documentation_](https://ui.contiamo.com). `ui-components` depends on `utils`, which will be installed for you automatically.

 So, getting started is as simple as `yarn add contiamo-ui-components`, or `npm install contiamo-ui-components`.